Citizens Working Together For Our County

 The Neighborhood Bill of Rights was adopted in January 2007 and implemented on April 2, 2007.
 In order to register, homeowner and neighborhood associations and vision groups must complete an application available either online or in the County Administrator's Office. http://www.sjcfl.us/NBR/index.aspx Homeowners associations must be able to provide the physical boundaries which their group encompasses before registration is complete.

-Anyone with questions about the St. Johns County Neighborhood Bill of Rights should contact Cheri Ng at [email protected] or (904)209-0579.
+Anyone with questions about the St. Johns County Neighborhood Bill of Rights should contact the County at (904)209-0579.

 Follow Us on Social Media